Skip to main content

 FR4 material composition

-Also, FR4 can be fabricated with a standard manufacturing process whereas PI needs a higher temperature.
+Additionally, FR4 can be fabricated with a standard manufacturing process, whereas PI needs a higher temperature.
 The choice of substrate depends on the circuit and application requirements.
-The below table provides a detailed difference between polyimide and FR4 PCB materials.
-Knowing these differences will help you take the right decision.

 ParametersFR4Polyimide